nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 # Introduction and Environment Setup

 ## How to figure out my Snowflake Account URL?
 The easiest is to take a look at your Snowflake Registration email and copy the string before `.snowflakecomputing.com`.
 In my case this is `frgcsyo-ie17820`.
 Keep in mind that sometimes urls include the `.aws` tag, too, such as `frgcsyo-ie17820.aws`.
 This isn't simple, I know.
-Even dbt Labs (https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake)[has it's own section] on how to figure it out.
+Even _dbt Labs_ [has it's own section](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake) on how to figure it out.

 <img width="980" alt="Screenshot 2024-10-21 at 10 36 03" src="https://github.com/user-attachments/assets/54faccde-5b57-413d-8e7c-2d5bbea5585a">

 ## Fast track the Snowflake Setup